idrisimo/Spotify-Plays/README.md

 # Spotify Streams Scraper - wip

 ## Description
-This script Scapes chartmasters.org to gather data on the number of times an artists song was played on Spotify and places that data into a spreadsheet.
+This script Scapesthe Spotify to gather data on the number of times an artists song was played on Spotify and places that data into a spreadsheet.

 ## Example
 Click on image below to see script in action: